ThePeanutOverlord/UVAOnlineJudgeProblems2020/assignments/P02-stacks/127/readme.md

 | 2 | [input](./input)   | Input file |

 ### Sources:
-I was kinda lost but [this](https://programmersought.com/article/2580321656/) gave me an idea of how to do it
+I was kinda lost but after I understood what the problem wanted it wasn't too hard